Skip to content

 In addition to core set of applications from 7.6, MAS provides access to several additional applications which were previously available as add-ons to be purchased:

-Yes, your screen designs, BIRT reports, custom data model (table / field changes), and automation scripts are all stored in your Maximo database and will work the same way in the MAS Manage 8/9 version.
+Yes, your Maximo 7.6 configurations such as screen designs, BIRT reports, custom data model (table / field changes), and automation scripts are all stored in your Maximo database and will work the same way in the MAS Manage 8/9 version.

 If you have custom add-ons that you’ve purchased or created yourself using custom class files, those do not transfer automatically.
 MAS does support adding low level customizations in this way, but the deployment method changes and you would want to validate these when moving to MAS of course.

-If you’re using the Maximo REST API, then that will still work the same way.
+If you’re using the Maximo REST API, then that will still work the same way in Maximo Application Suite.

-If you are using WebSphere’s JMS queues in 7.6 to handle message processing for your integrations, you will be using Apache Kafka as your message queue in MAS.
+If you are using WebSphere’s JMS queues in 7.6 to handle message processing for your integrations, then there may be some effort to reconfigure JMS message queues in your new MAS environment.
+Contact us for more information.

 There shouldn’t be any need for user training, assuming you aren’t combining a functional expansion or business process project with your Maximo upgrade.